 (above) Note the decor and labeling of this apartment door.

 (above) Here’s an up-close detail view of the apartment door.
-I’m guessing that these name cards are embossed.
+I’m guessing that these name cards are engraved.

 (above) Smith looks for treats on the family sofa—the satin tufted sofa.